 The problem becomes more significant and challenging to address when coinciding with a depleted formation or sub-normal formation pressure.
 This degree of depletion will be leading to the higher differential pressure between the cement slurry and the pore pressure, as can be seen in the chart below.

-From well cementing point of view, the combined effect of higher differential pressure and permeability will cause additional fluid loss from the cement slurry (cement filtrate) into the porous media compared to other formations above and below.
+From a well cementing point of view, the combined effect of higher differential pressure and permeability will cause additional fluid loss from the cement slurry (cement filtrate) into the porous media compared to other formations above and below.

-This additional amount of cement filtrate (fluid leaving the cement slurry’s constituents) to the formation creates a reduction in volume (cement available to fill the annular space), eventually leading to less cement once set, due to bulk shrinkage.
+This additional amount of cement filtrate (fluid leaving the cement slurry’s constituents) to the formation creates a reduction in volume (cement available to fill the annular space), eventually leading to less cement once set due to bulk shrinkage.
 In other words, the cement becomes denser (density = mass/volume) or the same solids with the less liquid phase, reducing the volume each “mass” of set cement occupies.

 This volume reduction in the cement can induce radial cracks forming once the cement is set.
-In simpler terms, as there is not enough cement to fill the annular space, the cement sets in tension being “pull” circumferentially, leading to cracks parallel to the casing extending from the casing to the formation across the cement.
+In simpler terms, as there is insufficient cement to fill the annular space, the cement sets in tension being “pull” circumferentially, leading to cracks parallel to the casing extending from the casing to the formation across the cement.

-Now, the big question?
+Now, the big questions…

-Is this lack of bond remediable?
-Or Is squeeze cementing attainable?
+- Is this lack of bond remediable?

-More profoundly, is zonal isolation in jeopardy?
+- More profoundly, is zonal isolation in jeopardy?

 More importantly, why remediate (perforated casing + squeeze = possible casing leak in the future) if “bulk loss of cement filtrate in from permeable zones” can be prevented?
 Yes, this situation is preventable, leading to an OK cement log the first and only time.
 This must be the objective.

-In other words, previous experience in the form of the experience of the engineer in other locations around the world or collective team experience in the same location because of previous similar failures (the problem is happening for some time already).
+In other words, previous experience in the form of the engineer’s experience in different locations around the world or joint team experience in the same location because of previous similar failures (the problem has been happening for some time already).